 INFORMATION ABOUT REGULATIONS

 In compliance with the President’s Management Agenda, National Science Foundation regulations and the associated contacts are available on the NSF Policy and Guidance page.
-For more information on how to find, review, and submit comments on Federal documents that are open for comment and published in the Federal Register (the Government’s legal newspaper) go to www.regulations.gov.
+There is additional information available on how to find, review, and submit comments on Federal documents that are open for comment and published in the Federal Register (the Government’s legal newspaper).